- Uptime: 99.97%

 As it turns out, Brixly hosting performs well.

-When you request a web page, the servers take 380MS to deliver the first byte of data.
-It means the infrastructure processes requests fairly quickly.
+When you request a web page, the servers take 0.380 seconds to deliver the first byte of data.
+Such TTFB means the infrastructure processes requests fairly quickly.
 Only a few hosting providers have slightly better results.

 The time to deliver a full web page is just as impressive.
 Brixly averages a time till fully loaded of 0.98 seconds.
 This reveals high-speed infrastructure, and you can compare Brixly vs. SiteGround in terms of frontend performance.